-- Vault – On-chain contract that issues ERC-20 shares representing a position in an underlying strategy.
+- Account – On-chain contract that issues ERC-20 shares representing a position in an underlying strategy.

-- Vault Name – A human-readable string identifier (
+- Account Name – A human-readable string identifier (

-AmplifyVault.name) used to address a specific vault in all transaction functions.
-CallgetVaultsByConfig()to discover vault names. - Yield Type – Logical grouping of vaults with similar mandates, exposed as the
+AmplifyVault.name) used to address a specific account in all transaction functions.
+CallgetVaultsByConfig()to discover account names. - Yield Type – Logical grouping of accounts with similar mandates, exposed as the

 YieldTypeenum (CORE,TREASURY,FRONTIER).
-Used as a filter when discovering vaults, not as a transaction parameter. - Want Asset – Token users receive when withdrawing from a vault; often different from the deposit token.
+Used as a filter when discovering accounts, not as a transaction parameter. - Want Asset – Token users receive when withdrawing from an account; often different from the deposit token.

 getSupportedAssets() to discover eligible deposit tokens and chain IDs.